tashigaofei/XPRSSReader/README.md

 XPRSSReader
 ===========

-A iOS Rss Reader for TheOldReader http://theoldreader.com/.
+A iOS Rss Reader for TheOldReader.(http://theoldreader.com/)